Bison eating grass in American Landscape. Yellowstone National Park.

 Yellowstone

-Yellowstone National Park is not the most visited national park in the US but you would never know that when we were there.
+Yellowstone National Park is not the most visited national Park in the US, but you would never know that when we were there.
 There were families and cars everywhere.

-It is, however, the first national park created in 1872 by President Grant.
+It is, however, the first national Park created in 1872 by President Grant.

-The park is like no other.
+ThParkrk is like no other.
 You will step into a land of wonder, a place where Mother Nature showcases her incredible prowess.
 Magnificent geysers, such as the iconic Old Faithful, shoot columns of scalding water into the sky, captivating visitors with their rhythmic eruptions.

 We witnessed an array of colorful hot springs, such as the Grand Prismatic Spring, that seem like vibrant pools of liquid rainbows with their intense hues created by bacteria.
 The geothermal marvels of the Norris Geyser Basin, Mammoth Hot Springs, and many other areas left us in awe.